By participating in HOPA’s 14th Annual Conference, attendees will increase their ability to

 In accordance with the ACPE Standards for Commercial Support of CPE, the Hematology/Oncology Pharmacy Association has, prior to the planning and implementation of this CPE activity, implemented mechanisms to identify and mitigate conflicts of interest for all individuals in a position to control the content of this CPE activity.

 Due to copyright laws, some images or material from speaker presentations may have been removed from attendee handouts.
 Images will be present in live speaker presentations.

 The Hematology/Oncology Pharmacy Association is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education

 Participants have an implied responsibility to use the newly acquired information to enhance patient outcomes and their own professional development.
 The information presented in this activity is not meant to serve as a guideline for patient management.
-Any procedures, medications, or other courses of diagnosis or treatment discussed or suggested in this activity should not be used by clinicians without evaluation of their patients’ conditions and possible contraindications on dangers in use, review of any applicable manufacturer’s product information, and comparison with recommendations of other authorities.
+Any procedures, medications, or other courses of diagnosis or treatment discussed or suggested in this activity should not be used by clinicians without evaluation of their patients’ conditions and possible contraindications because of dangers in their use, review of any applicable manufacturer’s product information, and comparison with recommendations of other authorities.

 To claim ACPE credit, attendees should complete the evaluations and posttests online through Conference Web Central at www.hoparx.org.
 Online evaluation of sessions should be completed at the end of each day at the Cyber Cafe stations located just outside of the registration area.
 A CPE certificate may be created online, but it should not be created until sessions have been evaluated and credit has been claimed for all conference sessions attended.
 The seven BCOP specialty sessions are open to all conference attendees for CPE credit.